 According to CDC data, Pennsylvania ranked 20th out of the states for deaths related to senior falls.
 Falling is a major concern for senior populations.
-Over 25% of seniors nationally report falling each year leading to approximately 3 million emergency room visits75.
-In 2016 nearly 30,000 seniors died from falling, a number that steadily increased by 3% annually during the proceeding decade76.
+Over 25% of seniors nationally report falling each year leading to approximately 3 million emergency room visits78.
+In 2016 nearly 30,000 seniors died from falling, a number that steadily increased by 3% annually during the proceeding decade79.
 The Mayo Clinic advises senior populations to remove hazards from common walkways, maintain physical activity levels, and consult with their doctors to reduce the risk of fall-related injuries and death.
-According to 2019 CHNA survey data, 20.1% of Quakertown respondents age 45 years or older reported at falling at least one time in the past 12 months.
-The average number of falls among Quakertown respondents age 45 years or older was 3.90, with an average of 1.30 resulting in injury.
-These are similar to the Network respondent numbers, where 22.0% of respondents age 45 years or older reported falling at least one time in the past 12 months, with an average of 2.63 falls, and an average of 1.51 resulting in injury.
+According to 2019 CHNA survey data, 22.1% of Anderson respondents age 45 years or older reported falling at least one time in the past 12 months.
+The average number of falls among Anderson respondents age 45 years or older reported falling at least one time in the past 1.2 months, where 22.0% of respondents age 45 years or older reported falling at least one time in the past 12 months, with an average of 2.63 falls, and an average of 1.51 resulting in injury.

 Another health issue particularly salient for senior populations is polypharmacy.
-While there is no exact definition, it has been categorized by the use of five or more drugs simultaneously, or the unnecessary prescription of drugs77.
+While there is no exact definition, it has been categorized by the use of five or more drugs simultaneously, or the unnecessary prescription of drugs80.
 Senior populations, particularly in nursing home facilities, are vulnerable to this type of over prescription.
-Multiple studies have found that it is

-75 https://www.cdc.gov/mmwr/volumes/67/wr/mm6718a1.htm#F2_down common for up to half the population of nursing homes to be on nine drugs simultaneously78.
+Multiple studies have found that it is common for up to half the population of nursing homes to be on nine drugs simultaneously81.
 This has become increasingly prevalent lately due, in part, to more available drugs and patients having multiple diseases at once.
 Economic considerations aside, there are serious clinical consequences to polypharmacy.
-Due to the interplay between different drugs, increased prescription is shown to lead to drastic increases in adverse drug events.
-Non-adherence is another concern due to the complicated scheduling that can result from taking multiple drugs daily79.
+Due to the interplay between different drugs, increased numbers of prescriptions is shown to lead to drastic increases in adverse drug events.
+Non-adherence is another concern due to the complicated scheduling that can result from taking multiple drugs daily82.